Sinthia666/Assignment-nine/README.md

 => I want to learn new thing.
 That's why I make a developement website.

-=> firts page is including header and banner
+=> Firts page has header and banner

 => I used my custom json file to load data dynamically

-=> Dash board data also json file
+=> In Dashboard data, also I use json file

-=> used hooks to make code clean
+=> I used hooks to make code clean